ibm-cloud-docs/codeengine/deploy.md

    ```
    {: screen}

-From the output of this command, you can see the updated app now returns `Hello Stranger!`.
+From the output of this command, you can see the updated app now returns `Hello Stranger`.

 ### Updating an app to reference a different image in {{site.data.keyword.registryshort}} from console
 {: #update-app-crimage-console}